COVID-19 Testing, Reporting, and Response Steps

-The three most important steps students, faculty and staff must take responding to possible COVID-19 cases are:
+The four most important steps students, faculty and staff must take responding to possible COVID-19 cases are:

 - Notify your instructors and/or supervisor